nth-eye/chess-engine/README.md

 # chess-engine

 Really simple C++11 chess engine with a lot of templates.
-Main purpose was to calculate as much as possible at compile time and implement magic bitboards as minimalisticly as possible.
+Main purpose was to calculate as much as possible at compile time and implement magic bitboards as minimalistically as possible.

 **Work-in-Progress**